 - Labor coverage: If the transmission needs to come back out, the shop covers the R&R labor, not just the parts

-At Chicago Transmission, our rebuilds carry a lifetime warranty covering both parts and labor.
-This is our confidence in the work β if something fails that we rebuilt, we fix it at no charge.
+At Chicago Transmission, our rebuilds carry a 2-year / 24,000-mile warranty covering both parts and labor.
+This is our confidence in the work - if something fails that we rebuilt, we fix it at no charge.

 Repair Warranty (Good Coverage for Targeted Work)